cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 “_What if a page’s value is not about the information it contains, but in how many other pages point to it?_”

-That reframing became the PageRank algorithm,[^1] a ranking system built on the web’s hyperlink graph (not just its text).
+That reframing became the [PageRank algorithm](https://en.wikipedia.org/wiki/PageRank), a ranking system built on the web’s hyperlink graph (not just its text).[^1]
 The rest is hitory, PageRank helped shape what later on became the dominat search engine and one of the most prominet companies in the wrold: Google.

 But this post is not about the history of web or search engines (I wrote [another post](./blog/the-evolution-of-the-web-from-html-to-webassembly) about it).